julkue/mark.js/README.md

 to the wrapper.
 The default class is `highlight`.

-If you want to ignore some elements in the context, e.g. a specific element with a class you need to pass a array "filter" in the option-object.
-The filter-array should contain all selectors, that should be ignored.
+If you want to ignore some elements in the context, e.g. a specific element with a class you need to pass an array "filter" in the option-object.
+The filter-array should contain all selectors that should be ignored.

 You can also highlight multiple keywords/phrases with different classes in the context.
 Just clone this code below for each keyword.